• Skip to primary navigation

 • Keep it simple syrup - I love using a homemade simple syrup to flavor my bundt cakes.
 Incorporating a little booze makes them extra exciting!

-• Flavor Channels – Once the bundt is baked, I use a wooden skewer to make flavor channels that run throughout the cake, then I pour that simple syrup over top and the syrup flows through the channels, filling them with flavor.
+• Flavor channels - Once the bundt is baked, use a wooden skewer to make flavor channels that run throughout the cake.
+Then pour that simple syrup over top, technically the bottom of the cake, and the syrup flows through the channels, filling them with flavor.

 • Glaze over - Using that same simple syrup to glaze the exterior of the cake locks the moisture in and gives the cake a shiny, sweet finish.